OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     import org.json.JSONObject;

     /**
-     * This class provides hello methods tooparse JSON data from a JSON-formatted
+     * This class provides the methods to parse JSON data from a JSON-formatted
      * string.
      *
      * @author Azure Active Directory contributor